dsosby/aoc2022/day03/thoughts.md

 Surely there's an easier way to get these stack traces readable?

 Off by one...
 I've had too many beers for this.

+# Part 2
+These elves are always causing shit.
+Santa needs more reliable workers.

+Do we have chunking loops?

+## Giving up
+I was trying to use only the std library for the first week...but too basic for my tastes.

+I am flexing the rules a bit, and pulling in the 1.18 experimental package for generic operations.

+This makes golang less of a toy.